Blitz: The League: Gameplay

-Since Midway Games no longer had an NFL license, Blitz: The League focuses on a fictional league consisting of 18 teams known simply as "The League", whose history is written as a tongue-in-cheek parallel of the NFL's, with the league consisting of three divisions, using a system of promotion and relegation.
+Since Midway no longer had an NFL license, Blitz: The League focuses on a fictional league consisting of 18 teams known simply as "The League", whose history is written as a tongue-in-cheek parallel of the NFL's, with the league consisting of three divisions, using a system of promotion and relegation.
 The game also brings back the hard-hitting and violent gameplay of earlier Blitz games.
 Former NFL linebacker Lawrence Taylor voices Quentin Sands, captain of the New York Nightmare.
 In the next iteration released in 2006, former NFL linebacker Bill Romanowski voices Bruno Battaglia, the captain of the Baltimore Bearcats.

-Blitz: The League is very similar to previous installments in the Blitz series, as it depicts an aggressive and violent version of gridiron football.
-Like previous games in the series, first downs are awarded at 30 yards, not 10; there are eight men to a side (similar to arena football, not 11 as in American football); penalties and referees do not exist (although players are somehow prohibited from going offsides); and overly vicious tackles and blocking are the norm.
+Blitz: The League is very similar to previous installments in the Blitz series, as it depicts a considerably more violent version of gridiron football.
+Like previous games in the series, first downs are awarded at 30 yards rather than 10; there are eight men to a side (similar to arena football, not 11 as in American football); penalties and referees do not exist (although players are still prohibited from going offsides); and overly vicious tackles and blocking are the norm.
 On gaining yards, making tackles for a loss, scoring, or forcing turnovers, players are rewarded with an increased "Clash" meter.
 When the "Clash" meter is charged up, players may perform "dirty" stiff-arms, dodges, rush avoidance (for quarterbacks) or, most importantly, "dirty hits" on defense.
 Performing a "dirty" hit or stiff-arm causes opposing players to lose stamina (in essence, reducing their effectiveness) and occasionally become injured (an image of an x-ray would zoom into a specific bone and show it snap, show a ligament tearing, or depict a different brutal injury).
 After successfully performing a number of "Clash" moves (or forcing turnovers and scoring touchdowns), players can perform "Unleash" moves which are nearly unstoppable.

 When an injury occurs, the player may choose to "treat" the injury normally, or "juice" the injury (inject an athlete with steroids).
 "Juicing" causes an injury to be ignored, but increases the risk of more severe injuries.
 Some other injuries, such as kneecap fracture, torn ACL, wrist fracture, and ruptured Achilles, are more serious and cannot be juiced.